Synerty/peek-mobile-theme/docs/app_navigation/app_navigation.rst

 Looks Classes
 -------------

-The Navigation Bar looks classes are found in the :file:`_navigation.scss`.
+The App Navigation looks classes are found in the :file:`_app_navigation.scss`.

 Buttons :code:`.btn`
 ````````````````````

 The :code:`.btn` class dictates the style and size of all the buttons in the Navigation
 Bar.
-These buttons are unique to the Navigation Bar.
+These buttons are unique to the App Navigation.

 Examples